volodymyrhudyma/blog/content/blog/return-multiple-elements-from-render-in-react.md

   - React
 promote: false
-metaDescription: Learn how to return multiple elements from the render function in React components by using Arrays and Fragments.
+metaDescription: Learn how to return multiple elements from the render function in React components using Arrays and Fragments.
-teaser: Since the v16.0, React allows us to return multiple elements from the render function by wrapping them into an array.
-In earlier versions, it required us to wrap multiple elements in a single parent...
+teaser: Since v16.0, React allows us to return multiple elements from the render function by wrapping them in an array.
+In previous versions, it was necessary to wrap multiple elements into a single parent, which resulted in...
 date: 2021-01-06T07:59:13.503Z
 ---
-Since the v16.0, React allows us to return multiple elements from the **render** function by wrapping them into an array.
+Since v16.0, React allows us to return multiple elements from the **render** function by wrapping them in an array.

-In earlier versions, it required us to wrap multiple elements in a single parent.
+In previous versions, it was necessary to wrap multiple elements into a single parent, which resulted in an extra node appearing in the DOM tree.

 ## Return An Array

 To return an array from the render function, you must remember to do the following:

-* Provide a **key** for each element (Refer to my [previous article](/2020-06-21-what-is-key-in-react-and-why-do-we-need-it/) to learn everything about keys)
+* Provide a **key** for each element (Read my [previous article](/2020-06-21-what-is-key-in-react-and-why-do-we-need-it/) to learn everything about keys)
-* Separate returned elements with commas (Obvious one, right?)
+* Separate returned elements with commas (It is obvious, right?)
-* Wrap all returned strings in quores
+* Wrap all returned strings in quotes

-Let's see an example:
+Let's look at the example:

 ```jsx
 // Can you spot what is wrong here?